pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/29_Testing.md

 $ composer require --dev 'symfony/phpunit-bridge:^3.4'
 ```

 Next, add a PHPUnit config file named `phpunit.xml.dist` in the root directory of your project.
-The config file above
+The config file below
 expects your tests in a `tests/` directory and processes files in `src/` when calculating code coverage reports.

 ```xml